3-Day Douro Valley Itinerary Without a Car (From Pinhao)

 You have a couple of good options for dinner tonight.

 We picked Veladouro, a casual no-fuss spot that serves generous portions of grilled fish and meat at reasonable prices.
-It’s popular, so make reservations.
+Itโ€™s popular, so make reservations.

-For a more upscale experience, try Bomfim 1896 with Pedro Lemos, recommended by the Michelin Guide.
+For a more upscale experience, try Bomfim 1896 with Pedro Lemos, recommended by the MICHELIN Guide.

-Their 6-course tasting menu looks tempting, but you can also order à la carte – think roasted smoked quail or octopus with giant white beans and kale.
+Their 6-course tasting menu looks tempting, but you can also order ร la carte โ€“ think roasted smoked quail or octopus with giant white beans and kale.

-Where to stay in the Douro Valley without a car
+Where to stay in the Douro Valley

-Vintage House Douro
+Vintage House Douro (our hotel)

 We stayed at the Vintage House Douro Hotel

-But the hotel, which is not inexpensive, could do with a little love.
-Rooms feel a bit outdated (our carpet smelled musty) and service fell a tad short, from missing pool towels to forgotten housekeeping.
+Mind you, the hotel โ€“ which isnโ€™t inexpensive โ€“ could do with a little love.
+Rooms feel a bit outdated (our carpet smelled musty).
+And service fell short, from missing pool towels to forgotten housekeeping.

 Quinta de la Rosa

-About a 20-minute walk from the Pinhao train station, Quinta de la Rosa offers clean comfortable rooms at about half the price of Vintage House Douro.
+About a 20-minute walk from the Pinhao train station, Quinta de la Rosa offers clean comfortable rooms โ€“ at about half the price of Vintage House Douro.

-This quinta has a small swimming pool for lazy afternoons and an excellent restaurant, Cozinha de Clara (where we enjoyed dinner our first night).
+• Excellent restaurant, Cozinha de Clara (where we enjoyed dinner our first night).

-Note: Bed sizes are double or single – so if you’re after a king bed (which we always prefer), you’re out of luck here.
+Note: Bed sizes are double or single โ€“ so if youโ€™re after a king bed (which we always prefer), youโ€™re out of luck here.

 Quinta Nova de Nossa Senhora do Carmo

-Perched high above the Douro River, Quinta Nova is about a half-hour’s drive from Pinhao.
-(They’ll pick you up from the train station.)
+Perched high above the Douro River, Quinta Nova is a Relais & Chateaux property, about a half-hourโ€™s drive from Pinhao (with pick-up from the train station available).

 Lamego Hotel & Life